kingwingfly/air-condition-with-Q-learning/README.md

 As I reading the article, I found the state choosing is totally wrong.
 And its simulation is actually fake which shows improvement on the sys with only 3 updates while 15 Q-values in total.

+Its reward and choosing strategy are also wrong.
+If A is chosen, no matter the effect, punishment is given and the strategy will always likely choose the greatest Q, the model will never converge.